- What is medical device software development?

 Medical device software undergoes the same development phases as any other type of software; however, it requires particular emphasis on compliance with specific standards and guidelines, which vary according to the software’s classification.

-Here are the five steps involved in developing software for medical devices:
+Here are the six steps involved in developing software for medical devices:

 1. Planning and Defining Requirements